Michaelstanden/7DS-Card-Match/README.md

 ## Disclaimer

-This site has been created entirely for **educational purposes** only and is not intended to be used in any other capacity.
+This site has been created for **educational purposes** only and is not intended to be used in any other capacity.